MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-smartscreen-available-settings.md

 </table>

 ## MDM settings
 If you manage your policies using Microsoft Intune, you'll want to use these MDM policy settings.
-You can see the full list of available policies, on the [EnterpriseAppVManagement CSP](https://msdn.microsoft.com/windows/hardware/commercialize/customize/mdm/enterpriseappvmanagement-csp) page.
 All settings support both desktop computers (running Windows 10 Pro or Windows 10 Enterprise, enrolled with Microsoft Intune) and Windows 10 Mobile devices.

 <table>
     <tr>